CCC-Attestation/attested-tls-poc/parsec-evidence-tpm.md

-The CAB produced by Parsec is then encapsulated in a [Conceptual Message Wrapper](https://datatracker.ietf.org/doc/draft-ftbs-rats-msg-wrap/), which is simply a CBOR-encoded array with the first value identifying the type of the second value.
+The CAB produced by Parsec is then encapsulated in a [Conceptual Message Wrapper](https://datatracker.ietf.org/doc/draft-ftbs-rats-msg-wrap/), which is simply a CBOR-encoded array with the first element identifying the type of the second element.
 In this specific case, the type is represented by the string `application/vnd.parallaxsecond.key-attestation.tpm`, a media type string:

 ```
 [